KisinTheFlame/KisinTheFlame/README.md

 In October 2020, I accomplished my blog, using Vue.js and Spring boot&reg; instead of a blog framework such as Hexo and WordPress and so on.
 It is a educational and thrilling experience which cost me two months.
 I am delighted to find my efforts get generously paid.

-Since I enter the world of coding in a memorable afternoon when I open a book in C language programming in the city library, I have been immersing myself in coding for years.
+Since I entered the world of coding in a memorable afternoon when I opened a book in C language programming in the city library, I have been immersing myself in coding for years.
 I hope I would fulfill my dream of creating splendid softwares which can bring convenience to other people.